bonomali/radicle-upstream/app/README.md

 will bring up the Design System Guide modal.
 To close the modal, hit
 <kbd>ESC</kbd>.

-The purpose of the Guide is to be able to see how changes to components affect all variations in one glance.
-Newly created components should be added to the Guide, explaining all the different variations and use cases a component can be used.
+The purpose of the Design System Guide is to showcase all available primitives and components.
+Having them all on a single screen allows us to see how changes to components affect all variations at a glance.
+Therefore newly created components should be added to the Guide, explaining all the different variations and use cases.

 #### File structure

-In Svelte everything is a component, but to be able to build a complex application and still be able to navigate the code and make changes quickly we organize our components in groups defined by use-case, re-usability and complexity.
+In Svelte everything is a component, so to be able to build a complex application and still be able to navigate the code and make changes quickly, we organize our components in groups defined by use-case, re-usability and complexity.
 Currently you'll find the following groups in the `DesignSystem`
 directory: